MasterKelwin/K-Timer/README.md

 ## About

-Im a front-end developer studying React and Java, i made this app to learn more SCSS, CSS Modules, responsive, function components, typescript and hooks.
+Im a front-end developer studying React and Java, i made this app pratice SCSS, CSS Modules, responsive, function components, typescript and hooks.

 And here we have an app who captures user inputs and make a object, this object goes to other components to make different things around all the application.